chocolatey/choco-wiki/How-To-Parse-PackageParameters-Argument.md

 When installing a Chocolatey Package, it is possible to use a number of arguments to control how the package is installed.
 Each one of these arguments is detailed [here](https://github.com/chocolatey/choco/wiki/CommandsInstall).

+Package parameters provide a way for a package consumer to make choices about how they want things installed and configuration of the underlying software.

+**NOTE:** Package parameters are not meant to be a substitute for sensible default values.
+A package installation should require no arguments and the default values should just happen.
+This is especially true of the packages on the community feed.
+If you are hosting your own internal feeds, it is recommended you follow this behavior, but not required.

 This _How-To_ focuses on how a package creator can make use of the PackageParameters argument within their package, and how they can parse the string which is passed through into their package from the installation command.

 ## Code Sample